Measurement of the Casimir force between superconductors: Supplementary Information

 \subsubsection{Equations of motion}

-The optomechanical equations of motion for a single mechanical mode coupled to a single cavity mode are~\cite{Aspelmeyer2014}:
+At small amplitude of displacement around the equilibrium position shifted by the nonlinear potential, the optomechanical equations of motion are~\cite{Aspelmeyer2014}:

-We use operators $\hat{x}$ and $\hat{p}$ to refer to the position and momentum of the mechanical resonator respectively, and $\hat{a}$ denotes the cavity mode field amplitude.
+The displacement and momentum are respectively denoted $\tilde{x}$ and ${p}$, and ${a}$ denotes the cavity mode field complex amplitude.
 The mechanical parameters $\omega_\mathrm{m},~\gamma_\mathrm{m}$, the cavity parameters $\kappa,~\Delta$, and the coupling strength $g_0$ are the same as in the main text and their values are listed in Table I. Note that we use the mechanical parameters $\omega_\mathrm{m}$ and $\gamma_\mathrm{m}$ which are the 'dressed' parameters from the Casimir force rather than the 'unperturbed' parameters $\omega_\mathrm{r}$ and $\gamma_\mathrm{r}$.
-We operate in a frame rotating at the frequency of the microwave drive, and have noise terms $\hat{\xi}(t)$ and $\hat{a}_\mathrm{noise}(t)$.
-Out system is strongly driven, so we can safely neglect the noise terms in the majority of numerical simulations.
-The input field is a combination of the (strong) drive at the microwave cavity frequency, and a weaker sideband drive.
-It can be expressed as
+We operate in a frame rotating at the frequency of the microwave drive.
+Our system is strongly driven, so we can safely neglect the noise terms in the numerical simulations and use a classical formalism.
+The input field is a combination of the (strong) drive at the cavity frequency, and a weaker sideband drive.
+It can be expressed in the rotating frame as

-This is enough to solve the system of equations of motion for some initial conditions $\hat{x}(0)$, $\hat{p}(0)$, and $\hat{a}(0)$.
-However, to translate the motion of the resonator into the signal we detect, we have to model our detection scheme as well.
-We use input-output theory to compute the output fields
+This is enough to solve the system of equations of motion for some initial conditions $\tilde{x}(0)$, ${p}(0)$, and ${a}(0)$.
+We model the detected signal using input-output theory